hotmic-wp/hotmic-media-player-ios/README.md

 HMMediaPlayer.userProfileDelegate = self
 ```

-When a user profile is shown, the following function is called to get the “is following” state for the currently logged in user.
+When a follow/unfollow button is to be shown shown, the following function is called to get the “is following” state for the currently logged in user.
 Provide a success result with true if the logged in user is following the provided user, false if they are not following, or nil if follow/unfollow is not available for the provided user.
 Provide a failure result with an Error if one occurred.

 ```swift
 func getIsFollowingUser(userID: String, completion: @escaping (Result<Bool?, Error>) -> Void) {